 The club attends the Great Scale Model Train show and the Greenberg's Great Train and Toy show at the Maryland state fairgrounds in Timonium.
 We display and run our Timesaver switching challenge layout as well as selling items donated to the club.
 We also attempt to have an annual fan trip to the various tourist railroads in the area.

-The application fee is $30 and membership is $120 per year for full membership, which is payable in two installments if desired.
+The application fee is $30 and membership is $200 per year for full membership, which is payable in two installments if desired.
 Other membership categories are available for younger (under 18) and those who only can visit the club a few times a year.
-We currently have a board imposed assessment of $80 per year due to our financial status.
 When you join in part way through a year the dues are pro-rated.
 Your application fee goes towards the first dues payment.
 We have a three month probationary period for a new prospective member to get to know the club and members to get to know them.
 It is mainly to find out if someone is really interested in the hobby and our organization, we have people apply for membership and then never see them again.